KalebCole/Unit-3/flashcards/README.md

 ## Notes

 * I had to lift the state a couple of times in order to update things in the Form component using the forward and backward buttons in my app component
-* I wasn't sure how to implement creating a state object and having multiple attributes given the states that I have.
+* I wasn't sure how to properly implement creating a state object and having multiple attributes given the states that I have.
+Did I do an okay job?
+I felt like I should create 2 different state objects based on what I was working on.
 If I could have some feedback on that, I would greatly appreciate it! :)

 ## License